-The IT Department maintains a network for student use that provides access to campus computing facilities by way of the Wallace Library and a computer lab, including software support for e-mail, the Internet, library research, and standard applications for preparing course assignments.
+The Department of Academic and Administrative Technology maintains a network for student use that provides access to campus computing facilities by way of the Wallace Library and a computer lab, including software support for e-mail, the Internet, library research, and standard applications for preparing course assignments.
 Students agree to adhere to the college's technology policies whenever they connect or login to the network or online information system.
 The college reserves the right to disconnect users without warning to protect the integrity and/or usability of the network.
 Technology policies are distributed through the Student Services Office.